ehmoussi/code_aster/doc/devguide/recommendations.rst

   all existing keywords, eventually with *None* value.

   Now, only the user keywords + the default keywords are passed.
+  So, only compulsory keywords and those having a default value can be arguments of the ``ops()`` function.
   If needed, these arguments may be wrapped by ``_F()`` that provides a ``[]`` operator that returns *None* if a keyword does not exist.